borogove/viewplan/README.md

 ## Viewplan

 Viewplan is a Python script for generating telescope viewing plans for amateur astronomers.
 It lets you specify the time and location for the viewing, and various constraints on the target; it provides RA, declination, and other information for each target.

+### Dependencies

+Viewplan requires the following third party Python packages:

+* [PyEphem](http://rhodesmill.org/pyephem/) - This does the heavy astronomical lifting.
+* [parsedatetime](https://github.com/bear/parsedatetime) - This provides the handy natural language time parsing on the command line.

 ### Examples